Want to write on elephant? Click here.

 3) and quality

-Secondly, we pay team players: those who support one another with advice, likes, tweets, comments and shares.
+Secondly, we pay team players: there’s direct financial incentive to support one another with advice, likes, tweets, comments and shares.

 Most Popular Writers.

-Each month’s top 15 writers get paid.
-I’ll be able to pay the 20 top writers if elephant makes more money.
+Our 15 top writers get paid a bonus (see below).
+I’ll be able to pay 20 top writers, and up, as elephant makes more money.

 To qualify for one of our 15 monthly bonuses, fulfill three criteria:

-Note: do not wait to send in blogs toward the end of the month as we may not get them up in time and they won’t count.
-Turnaround from receipt of your submission to posting could be as long as a week unless labeled “timely” in the submit form.
+1) consistency: six quality blogs, or more, published in the month—note: do not wait to send in blogs toward the end of the month as we may not get them up in time and they won’t count.
+Turnaround is a week, often.

-2) Quality: not only do you blog consistently, but they are of sufficient quality and merit that our editors accept them and share them up.
-If they are quality, your social media communities will respond and support with likes, reads, shares.
+2) quality: not only do you blog consistently, but they are of sufficient quality and merit that we accept them and share them up.
+If they are quality, your community on your FB, Pinterest, Instagram etc will respond and support with likes, reads, shares.

-3) Popularity: reaching beyond the choir to all those who don’t yet know they give a care about “the mindful life” is a part of our mission.
-We don’t look down on clicks or views: they represent readers, and communicating with readers is our reason for being.
+3) popularity: reaching beyond the choir to all those who don’t yet know they give a care about “the mindful life” is a part of our mission.

-I’ll pay the top 15 most popular folks who submit view counts by noon MST on the last day of the month—a little early is fine.
-If you submit your view count even one hour late, no payment.
+I’ll pay the top 15 most popular folks who submit view counts by noon MST on the last day of the month—if you submit your view count even one hour late, no payment.
 No excuses, no exceptions.
-If you ask for an exception and it is granted, you will be booted from the program for the next month.
+I promise.

-> If our team of writers helps elephant grow as a site for any given month,
+> If our team of writers helps elephant grow as a site,

 > If elephant doesn’t grow as a whole (the team player incentive),